RobotLocomotion/drake-external-examples/drake_cmake_installed/README.md

 ## Build Everything

-Then, after cloning this repository, run the following to build using CMake from the current directory (`drake-external-examples/drake_cmake_installed`):
+Then run the following to build using CMake from the current directory (`drake-external-examples/drake_cmake_installed`):

 ```bash